viralp353/Pewlett_Hackard_Analysis/README.md

  For mentorship eligibility,The Employees table has all of the information I need and uses the emp_no,first_name,last_name.
 The title table has the additional information I need title,from_date,to_date.I cann't use only Employees table bacause  The only problem is that the Employees table holds data for all employees, even the ones who are not qualify for mentorship.
 If i use this table, I will have a far bigger list to present than expected that'why.I joined  2 tables to use  inner join for employess with title.I considered for mentorship  employee who were born  between Jan.
 1, 1965 and Dec.
-31, 1965.I got clean data.
+31, 1965.
+There were 1549 rows, including the header row.
+Data were containing  of all employees who were born  1965.

 ####   Total counts for mentorship: